AguaClara/Fluoride-Auto/FluorideReportSp18.md

 Table 1: A summary of the experimental results using the new fluoride probe.
 Initial fluoride concentrations, as well as PACl concentrations were varied to pinpoint an optimal coagulant concentration for fluoride removal.
 </div>

-The goal of measuring different effluent concentrations of fluoride with the probe for difference concentrations of PACl is to construct an absorption model.
-This model would be used to predict the PACl dosage needed for a desired effluent fluoride concentration.
+The goal of measuring different effluent concentrations of fluoride with the probe for different concentrations of PACl is to construct an absorption model.
+This model would be used to predict the PACl dosage needed for a desired effluent fluoride concentration and would also give a W value for the mass of F- adsorbed.
 Since the desired fluoride level set by the WHO is 1.5 $\mathrm{\frac{mg}{L}}$, this is the desired effluent fluoride concentration.
 Therefore, the model will calculate a range of W values that will result in the target effluent concentration.
 Additionally, the model will calculate the PACl dosage necessary to treat an initial fluoride concentration given the range of W values.
 At a certain maximum PACl dosage, the reactor will clog due to insufficient shear to break down the PACl flocs, thereby causing the bed to fluidize.
 The maximum PACl dosage has not yet been determined.
 However, if the adsorption model calculates an excessive PACl dosage, a second reactor may be necessary to decrease the max concentration of PACl necessary to run the system.
 Adding a second reactor decreases the PACl dosage for each reactor since less removal is required for each individual reactor to achieve the desired effluent fluoride concentration.
 A multiple reactor system can use the solver function on excel or a model to vary the intermediate effluent concentration between the reactors and thus calculate the minimum overall amount of PACl necessary given an initial fluoride concentration and desired effluent concentration.

 <div class="alert alert-block alert-danger">
 Revise for spelling and grammar.
 Accidental paragraphs

-Consider defining W here (I see it in the figure but it may be overlooked)
+Consider defining W here (I see it in the figure but it may be overlooked) -addressed

 What exactky makes the bed fluidize?
 </div>